jzhufd/beautiful-jekyll/_drafts/2018-01-23-personal-website.md

 ## Register one account in github.com

 ## Additional steps if you want to personalize your website
-- Get your personal domain name

--  Register your own domain name
+- Register your personal domain name

-##

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# H1 header

-## H2 header